Opening of court-annexed mediation center of Qianhai court

 Similar to other SPC policy documents discussed on this blog, comments on the draft were sought from the central authorities, lower courts, relevant State Council ministries and commissions, industry association, arbitration organizations, scholars, and the Legislative Affairs Commission of the National People’s Congress Standing Committee.
 The Diversified Dispute Resolution Opinion was approved by the SPC judicial committee.

 The objective of the document is to promote a more sophisticated, efficient, and effective approach to dispute resolution that will reduce social tensions.
 Part of the objective is to reduce the number of cases filed, heard, and tried by courts.
-For commercial disputes, it is intended to push disputes to institutions that can more competently, efficiently and timely mediate cases and better mediate cases within the courts by involving court-annexed mediators, before or after the person or entity files suit.
+For commercial disputes, it is intended to push disputes to institutions that can more competently, efficiently and timely mediate cases.
+These institutions include those affiliated with industry associations, arbitration commissions, or specialized mediation associations.
+The Diversified Dispute Resolution Opinion also calls for better mediation of cases within the courts by involving court-annexed mediators, before or after the person or entity files suit.
 The implications of this document for the reform of labor and rural land contract dispute resolution remain to be seen.

 Practical implications to expect in the medium to long term